danieleff/STM32GENERIC/tools/documentation/mkdocs/arduino_api.md

 * On some boards (Nucleo, Maple), there are numbers / alternative names next to the pin: `1`, `RX`, `A0`.
 * [Predefined constants](predefined_pin_constants) for primary LED, SPI, Serial, I2C are defined in the variant file for the specific board.

 Generally you should stick to naming the pin the same as they appear on the board to reduce confusion.
-If on the board you see AAA, use digitalWrite(AAA, HIGH);
+If on the board you see ABC, use digitalWrite(ABC, HIGH);

 #### **`pinMode(uint8_t pin, uint8_t mode);`**